telerik/winforms-docs/dock/object-model/example-building-an-advanced-layout-at-runtime.md

 ![dock-object-model-example-building-an-advanced-layout-at-runtime 010](images/dock-object-model-example-building-an-advanced-layout-at-runtime010.png)

 However, you may not want to have any documents.
-In this can set the __MainDocumentContainerVisible__ property to *false*:
+In this case, set the __MainDocumentContainerVisible__ property to *false*:

 #### Hiding the main DocumentContainer